davmcgregor/bookmarks-manager/README.md

 ```
 As a user,
-So I can all my bookmarks,
+So I can see all my bookmarks,
-I would like ot be able to view all saved bookmarks
+I would like to be able to view all saved bookmarks
 ```

 ## <a name="Methods">Objects & Methods</a>